1. Important information and who we ares

 13. Your Canadian privacy rights

 We comply with Canadian Federal and Provincial privacy laws and regulations, including the Personal Information Protection and Electronic Documents Act.

 We will only use your personal information for the purposes intended and as detailed in this policy unless we have obtained your consent to use it for other purposes.

-Residents of Canada are notified that the personal data they provide to us is stored in our databases outside of Canada and may be subject to disclosure to authorized law enforcement or government agencies in response to lawful demand under the laws of that country.
+Residents of Canada are notified that the personal data they provide to Social Media Ventures is stored in its databases outside of Canada, including in the United States, and may be subject to disclosure to authorized law enforcement or government agencies in response to lawful demand under the laws of that country.

 You may withdraw your consent to our personal data collection, use, or disclosure, subject to legal and contractual restrictions.